EasySensors/ButtonSizeNode/README.md

 To turn these nodes into home automation network you need at least two Nodes one as a node and the other one as “Gateway Serial” and connect them to a controller (I personally love [Domoticz](https://domoticz.com/)).
 However, for no-controller setup you can use 3 nodes - one node as gateway, node as relay and last one as switch.
 No controller needed then.

 Things worth mentioning about the  [MySensors](https://www.mysensors.org/) Arduino sketch:
-Define which radio we use – RFM 69 with frequency 433 MHZ and it is HW type – one of the most powerful RFM 69 radios.
+Define which radio we use – here is RFM 69 with frequency 433 MHZ and it is HW type – one of the most powerful RFM 69 radios.
+If your radio is RFM69CW - comment out this  #define MY_IS_RFM69HW
 ```c++
 // Enable and select radio type attached
 #define MY_RADIO_RFM69